 In order to understand how to protect yourself against packet sniffing, it is important to know what your traffic looks like in different scenarios.
 I’ll focus on the web but the same principles apply for any internet communication such as email and messaging.
 Using plain unencrypted HTTP is the worse possible security posture.
 Using HTTPS (SSL encrypted sessions) offers more protection, but not quite as much protection as a VPN can provide.

 First, let’s start with a login form on an unencrypted website only using HTTP.
 I think it is fairly common knowledge by now that if you’re entering data into a website that does not display HTTPS and/or a lock in its address bar, that this is not secure.
-Despite that, a startling number of website operators still have not implemented HTTPS on their login pages, which leaves their users in a very poor state of security.
+Most mainstream browsers now prevent users accessing non-HTTPS sites.
+This has forced the majority of sites to adopt HTTPS.
+Nevertheless, outliers exist.

 I created a mock login page and logged in with the username foo and the password bar.
 This screenshot shows the Wireshark capture of that login.
 An observer can easily see my username and password and use it later to log in to my account.